ammirkarsou/OpenSeismicProcessing/README.md

-# Golem Seismic Processing
+# Open Seismic Processing

 Seismic processing utilities for reading SEG-Y data, running common preprocessing pipelines, and visualising seismic volumes.
-The package bundles a CUDA-based migration backend (`libEikonal.so`) so you can install and import `golem` directly from a clone.
+The package bundles a CUDA-based migration backend (`libEikonal.so`) so you can install and import `openseismicprocessing` directly from a clone.

 ## Requirements